Externships

 How will I be matched?

-Students are matched with one employer site based on major and slots available in order of resume submission.
-Students who submitted their resume to multiple listings will be matched based on first available.
-Students will see a message within the externship listing once they have been matched.
+Students are matched with an employer site based on their major and slots available in order of resume submission.
+Students who submitted their resume to multiple listings can and may be attending multiple Externships on different days.
+Students will receive an email message within the externship listing once they have been matched.
+Apply for externship postings in the order of your preference (#1 choice = 1st application).
+This ranks your preferences by the time and date of when you apply.
+Matching will be based on this order.